gvwilson/thirdbit/fiction/but-with-a-whimper/index.md

 ---
 layout: page
-title: "...But With a Whimper"
+title: "…But With a Whimper"
 ---

 <div align="center">